Any questions? Contact us

 Host family

-Our partner language schools work with a trusted network of host families, many of whom they’ve partnered with for years.
-They ensure that each student is matched with a compatible family.
-Families are typically located within a 40-minute commute from the school.
+Our partner language schools work with a trusted network of host families, many of whom they have known for years.
+They make sure each student is matched with a suitable family, and most families live within 40 minutes of the school.

 Average cost: €800–€1,000 per month (all included)